* Note that appearance on this list does not guarantee that the

 Abstract ID: 50DCASS-017

-Deployment Mechanism for Space-Based Origami Mirror within CubeSat Applications
+Design and Evaluation of a Deployment Mechanism for a Space-Based Origami Mirror in CubeSat Missions

 Arturo Luna